standstaff/docs2/_xpg/index.md

 ### Features

-NOUN is inflected for case, gender and number, so are ADJ, DET PRON and PROPN.
+NOUN is inflected for case, gender and number, so are ADJ, DET, PRON and PROPN.
 The cases are nominative, accusative, genitive and dative.
 The genders are masculine, feminine and neuter.
 The numbers are singular and plural.

 VERB is inflected for mood, number, person, tense, VerbForm and voice.
 The moods are indicative, subjunctive and imperative.
 The persons are 1st, 2nd and 3rd.
 The tenses are present and past.
 The voices are active and middle.
 * If the verb is an imperfect or perfect, aspect is specified.
 The aspects are respectively imperfect and perfect.